-Individuals looking to get loans to fund their education.
+Individuals who are looking to get loans to fund their education.
 They can be students or parents

 Those who have queries regarding their federal loans can find relevant and resourceful content on the website.
-They have had technical issues in the past, they have a user-friendly navigation system which helps users easily handle the website and get the information they need.
+They have had technical issues in the past; they have a user-friendly navigation system that helps users easily handle the website and get the information they need.

 Getting started with studentloans.gov

-You will have to further provide your social security number, date of birth, contact, and information and in addition to all of this you will have to provide answers to some challenging questions.
+You will have to further provide your social security number, date of birth, contact, and information, and in addition to all of this, you will have to give answers to some challenging questions.

-You will have to accept some terms and conditions before going further so it is advised to check all the information you have entered so far.
+You must accept some terms and conditions before going further, so it is advised to check all the information you have entered so far.

-As per the email provided to create your FSA ID you will receive a code to that email address to verify.
-You have to option to use that email address instead of a username.
+As per the email provided to create your FSA ID, you will receive a code to that email address to verify.
+You have the option to use that email address instead of a username.

 What can I do with studentloans.gov?